-- monitor any direct investments to ensure that funds are not directly invested in specific sectors including fossil fuels, arms companies, border industry companies, corporations which are known to be complicit in the violation of international law, tobacco and alcohol; - not engage in any investment which might hamper the work of the University, either by alienating current students, staff, financial supporters or potential financial supporters, or by having a material impact on applications from potential students; - screen all investments on ethical grounds, with the proviso that, if the activities of a company are, on ethical grounds, inconsistent with the objectives of the University, then the University may choose not to invest even though this may reduce returns; - allow members of its community and stakeholders to engage with the Ethical Investment Policy by publishing the policy on the University website.
+- monitor any direct investments to ensure that funds are not directly invested in specific sectors including fossil fuels, arms companies, border industry companies, corporations which are known to be complicit in the violation of international law, tobacco and alcohol; - not engage in any investment which might hamper the work of the University, either by alienating current students, staff, financial supporters or potential financial supporters, or by having a material impact on applications from potential students. - screen all investments on ethical grounds, with the proviso that, if the activities of a company are, on ethical grounds, inconsistent with the objectives of the University, then the University may choose not to invest even though this may reduce returns; - commit to continued direct investment in on-campus carbon reduction projects in alignment with our Carbon Management Strategy 2020-2030 and in support of our long-term environmental sustainability goals, including investments in energy conservation measures and increased capacity of renewable power and heat generation; - allow members of its community and stakeholders to engage with the Ethical Investment Policy by publishing the policy on the University website.

-The scope of this policy focuses solely on direct investments made by the University, and therefore does not extend to non-investment related teaching and learning, research, enterprise or other corporate activities and services.
+The scope of this policy focuses solely on direct investments made by the University and therefore does not extend to non-investment related teaching and learning, research, enterprise or other corporate activities and services.